 Now, new requests can be submitted online, and those submitting requests can choose to have certain records released electronically when they’re ready.

-In 2015, The News analyzed how local governments handle records requests.
+In 2015, The News analyzed how local Texas governments handled records requests.
 Read more about the project here.